Unique accommodation: Best 50 places to stay around the world

 Hobbitenango, Guatemala

 Hobbitenango is a beautiful eco-property in the hills outside Antigua, Guatemala.
 The cute little hobbit-style Casitas have round doors and round windows, a living grass roof, and are built into the hillside.
-They all offer a stunning view overlooking the valley below.
+They all offer stunning views of the valley below.

 It’s completely off-grid and runs on solar and wind energy.
 Hobbitenango is truly an eco-friendly project that’s good for the environment and good for the soul.